noir-lang/noir/yellow-paper/docs/contracts/index.md

 ##### L2 Inbox
 While the L2 inbox is not a real contract, it is a logical contract that apply mutations to the data similar to the L1 inbox to ensure that the sender cannot fake his position.
 This logic is handled by the kernel and rollup circuits.

-Just like the L1 variant, we must populate the some fields:
+Just like the L1 variant, we must populate some fields:
 - `L2Actor.actor`: The sender of the message (the caller) [also in L1 inbox]
 - `L2Actor.version`: The version of the L2 chain sending the message [also in L1 inbox]
 - `L1Actor.actor` The recipient of the message (the portal)
 - `L1Actor.chainId` The chainId of the L1 chain receiving the message

-In practice, this is done at the kernel layer of the L2, and the message hash is a public output of the circuit that is inserted into the L1 outbox for later consumption.
+In practice, this is done in the kernel circuit of the L2, and the message hash is a public output of the circuit that is inserted into the L1 outbox for later consumption.

 :::warning Comment for discussion
 Note that while we are letting the inbox populate more values that what we did for the L1 inbox.
 This is more an opinionated decision than a purely technical one.

-We could let the contract itself populated the `L1Actor` like we did for L1, but we decided to let the kernel do it instead, since access control can be quite tedious to get right in private execution.
+We could let the contract itself populate the `L1Actor` like we did for L1, but we decided to let the kernel do it instead, since access control can be quite tedious to get right in private execution.
 By having the `portal` contract that is specified at the time of deployment, we can insert this value and ensure that it is controlled by the contract.
 If we have a better alternative for access control this could be changed to be more similar to the L1 inbox, which gives better flexibility.
 :::